nhu92/Mixed-DNA-Project/08-EstimateMixedNumber.md

 ---

 I realize that the different reference should use a different delta value to estimate the probability.
 This will be a problem for me right now since it limits the usage for custom datasets.

+Let's deal with the issue in those monocots clade first!
+My current thought is, to category the candidates in the pool, we could first estimate the chance that there is/are monocot(s) in the mix.
+If yes, then we do something special to it.
+If not, I am still very confident about our current method in eudicots.

+Before we made this ultimate change, I noticed that the support value for the "problematic" species assignment is pretty low.
+I think we can add a filtering function in the distance calculation and similarity converting code.
+The logic will be:
+1.